-After your test has been paid for, your kit will be shipped.
-You will receive an email with a tracking number so you can monitor the arrival date.
-If your kit does not arrive within 7 days, please contact email@example.com and we will address this right away.
+Once your kit has been shipped, you will receive an email with a tracking number so you can monitor the arrival date.
+If your kit does not arrive within 7 days, please CONTACT US, and we will address this right away.

-Contact firstname.lastname@example.org and we will work with you to address this issue.
+Contact us, and we will work with you to address this issue.

-Contact email@example.com to let us know what happened when providing your sample.
+Contact us to let us know what happened when providing your sample.
 We can discuss options and next steps.

 We encourage you to send in your sample as soon as you have activated your kit.
 This will ensure that your test results are returned as quickly as possible.

-If collecting your sample at home, before mailing back your sample to OneOme, it is important to activate your kit either online at www.oneome.com/activate or by calling (844)-663-6635.
+If collecting your sample at home, it is important to activate your kit online before mailing back your sample to OneOme.
 Activation is required before we can process your sample at the OneOme lab.
 You will need the barcode number located on the tube to activate your kit.

-If collecting your sample at home, your kit must be activated before we can begin processing your sample in the OneOme lab.
-Please contact support to activate your kit.
+If you collected your sample at home, your kit must be activated before we can begin processing your sample in the OneOme lab.
+Please contact us to activate your kit.
 If we receive your sample and it has not been activated we will contact you to complete the activation step.